Equivariant iterated loop space theory and permutative G-categories: The Barratt-Priddy-Quillen and tom Dieck splitting theorems

-The equivariant BPQ theorem shows how to model suspension $G$-spectra in terms of free $E_{\infty}$ $G$-categories and $G$-spaces.
+The BPQ theorem shows how to model suspension $G$-spectra in terms of free $E_{\infty}$ $G$-categories and $G$-spaces.
 It is built tautologically into the equivariant infinite loop space machine in the same way as it is nonequivariantly \cite[2.3(vii)]{MayPerm} or \cite[\S10]{Rant1}.
-We work with the machine $\bE_G = \bE_G^{\sS\!p}$ in this section in order to focus on actual suspension $G$-spectra and not just fibrant replacements, but it is a simple matter to retool so as to work with $\bE_G^{\sS}$ instead; see \S\ref{subSecBPQ2}.
+The following result works for either $\bE_G = \bE_G^{\sS\!p}$ or $\bE_G =\bE_G^{\sS}$, but note that the interpretation of both the source and target are different in the two cases.
+The proof shows consistency with the versions of the BPQ theorem in Theorems \ref{BPQ2} and \ref{BPQ3}.